 Instructions

-- In a deep skillet or dutch oven, over medium heat, add 2 tablespoons oil.
-After oil has heated up, add the celery and onion with 2 tablespoons oil, for 5 to 8 minutes.
+- Place a deep skillet or Dutch oven over medium heat, and add 2 tablespoons of oil or butter.
+After the oil has heated up, add the celery and onion, for 5 to 8 minutes.
 Add the frozen vegetables and cook another 5 minutes.
-Add flour and cook about 30 seconds.
+Add flour and cook for another 5 – 10 minutes.1/3 cup olive oil, 1 medium onions chopped, 2 small stalks celery, 1 16 ounce package frozen peas and carrots, not thawed, 1/3 cup all-purpose flour

 - Add chicken broth and bring to a boil.
-Turn down heat and stir in milk.
+Turn down heat and stir in milk.2 cups low sodium chicken broth, 1 cup milk

 - Add the chicken to vegetable mixture and stir until evenly distributed.
-Add salt, pepper, poultry seasoning, and thyme..
+Add salt, pepper, poultry seasoning, and thyme.4 cups roasted, 1 teaspoon poultry seasoning, Salt and ground pepper, 1/2 teaspoon dried thyme

 - Bake at 350 degrees F (175 degrees C) for 45 minutes or until pie shell is cooked and golden brown.